 Cardinality Relationship in DBMS

-In this article, we will learn about the Relationship Cardinality in DBMS.
+On this page, we will learn about the Relationship Cardinality in DBMS.

 Cardinality Relationship has two different meanings in DBMS –